zeldin/RVCop64/README.md

 For your convenience there may appear some pre-built bitstreams under releases.
 Besides the bitstream itself, I may provide also the device tree specs in source `.dts` and binary `.dtb` formats.
 These may be useful to be used in conjunction with the RiscV Linux port - see here: [Linux-on-LiteX-VexRiscv][5]

 Note: the Linux port was tested - as a principle PoC; due to OrangeCart's RAM limitations, Linux has to use the sdcard rootfs, making the whole system fairly slow.
-I successfully showed principle functioning of the OrangeCarts features, such as C64 memory accessV.
+I successfully showed principle functioning of the OrangeCarts features, such as C64 memory access.

 *General Disclaimer: all materials here shall be used at ones own risk!
 The author may not be held responsible for any potential damage on your hardware and/or software equipment.*